leepike/leepike.github.io/blog/_posts/2025-11-28-wittgenstein-was-a-neuro-symbolist.md

 *How Wittgenstein foreshadowed the need and challenges of combining LLMs and automated reasoning.*

 Love LLM’s ability to generate novel code, language, etc. but don’t trust they won’t hallucinate?
 Neither would the philosopher Ludwig Wittgenstein.
 Even though his writings predate LLMs by a century, his concerns about the usage and ambiguity of natural language are more prescient today than ever.
-I was struck to reinvestigate Wittgenstein’s writings upon watching a recent talk by Byron Cook in which he discusses neuro-symbolic AI and the [ambiguity of natural language](https://youtu.be/DLtrKfWLut8?si=Uw0zDAOuzIZMjwul&t=3850), in which he discusses the ambiguity of language and the difficulty of soundness when reasoning over natural language.
+I was struck to reinvestigate Wittgenstein’s writings upon watching a recent talk by Byron Cook in which he discusses neuro-symbolic AI and the [ambiguity of natural language](https://youtu.be/DLtrKfWLut8?si=Uw0zDAOuzIZMjwul&t=3850) and the problem of soundly reasoning over it.

 # Neuro-Symbolic AI